KukukRuyukTeam/EnerGIS/README.md

 ## About EnerGIS

-**EnerGIS** as a Platform for Mapping Alternative Energy Sources and SPKLU with the Support of Artificial Intelligence (AI) in Increasing Education Efficiency Towards Optimal Energy Security
+**EnerGIS** as a Platform for Mapping Alternative Energy Sources and Charging Station with the Support of Artificial Intelligence (AI) in Increasing Education Efficiency Towards Optimal Energy Security

 - Mapping PowerPlant
 - Integrated OpenAI ChatGPT